WhitmanSWDesignSpring2017/project-5-9-stelliferous/Reflection.md

 > Explain what, if anything, in your solution is inelegant and why you didn't make it elegant (for example, maybe you didn't have time or the knowledge to fix it).

 - As usual, there is always more refactoring, reorganization, and research that could be done with greater time.
 Because we aren't that knowledgable about working in Java, JavaFX, CSS, or FXML, a seasoned programmer might know simpler ways/functions/libraries of accomplishing what we did.
+We could probably break our fxml code into seperate files as well, but at this point we don't have the technical knowledge to establish complex communication between controllers.

 > Finally, describe how your team collaborated on the project.
 What did you do together?
 What did you do separately?
 What did each team member contribute?